Juan Sebastián Elcano: Cinema

-In 2019 an animated movie was made in the Basque language by Ángel Alonso with the title Elkano, lehen mundu bira.
+In 2019, Elkano, lehen mundu bira, an animated film directed by Ángel Alonso was released in Basque, Spanish, and English.
 In 2020 another animation movie by Manuel H. Martin called El viaje más largo was presented in Sevilla.
 In 2022 Amazon Prime broadcast the series Boundless, with Álvaro Morte as Elcano.

+In 2022 the movie Uncharted mentioned him.
+The movie is based on his journey with the Magellan Expedition.